jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-philips-hue-light-bulbs-and-samsung-smartthings.md

 Here are the procedures I used:

 1. From the SmartThings App, tap the "Dashboard" icon in the lower left.
-1. tap "Add device" mid-sreen.
+1. tap "Add device" mid-screen.
 1. Tap "Add Device Manually".
 1 Select "Search" and type in "smartthings hub" and then select the "Add" button for "SmartThings Hub (2015 & 2013)